tmpfs/tmpfs.org/README.md

 #### Compile

-To compile the static web site with the *production* environment run:
+To compile the static web site and minify assets with the *production* environment run:

 ```
 npm run compile